Chaitanyarai899/Saksham-Web/README.md

-# Saksham - Web: A fullstack ML based web app
+# Saksham: A fullstack ML based web app

 The project aims to be a one stop solution for specially abled individuals as aims to teach sign language via utility of deep learning and computer vision.